 - Early Birds Before School Provision

 Below you will find the details of our SEN information report and a printable version of the document, as well as the Governor's Annual Report to Parents on SEND.
 The information report explains how our school responds to the needs of children with Special Educational Needs or disabilities.

 Keinton Mandeville Primary School

-‘The school’s offer in support of pupils with Special Educational Needs and or Disability (SEND) – Information Report’
+‘The school’s offer in support of pupils with Special Educational Needs and or Disability (SEN) – Information Report’